nehws/nehws.github.io/source/_pages/speakers.md

 ### **Ran Canetti** ###
 **Boston University**

-**Talk title: TBD**
+**Talk title: From NAND to SCOTUS**

+**Abstract:** When can we trust the result of a computation?
+What guarantees do we need to have about the physical system that performed the computation? about the algorithms used? about the data used and its provenance?
+What aspects of the computation need further scrutiny and what can be taken for granted?
+What conclusions can be legitimately drawn from  the computation and its result and what conclusions would be unfounded or even reckless?

+Given the increasingly critical role of data and computation in our society, such questions are routinely asked  ---  and need to be answered  ---  by courts, policymakers, journalists, and practically everyone.
+Yet, the computing community (industry and academia alike) is surpisingly ill-equipped to provide meaningful answers to these questions.
+The problem is made worse by  the immensely complex and multi-layered nature of modern computing systems, by communication barriers across disciplines, and finally  by social  misconceptions and legal doctrines that make it hard to pursue meaningful answers to trustworthiness questions, even when such questions are pertinent and critical.
+Following an attempt to frame the problem and challenge the computing community to address it head on, I will describe some attempts at addressing this challenge in specific contexts:
+Bluetooth-based proximity detection, using zero-knowledge proofs to reconcile defendant rights to scrutinize evidence with law enforcement priviledge, making the Apple CSAM detection protocol publicly verifiable.

 ![](../images/ran-canetti.jpg){: style="width: 200px; float: left;
-margin: 5px"} **Bio:** Ran Canetti is a professor of Computer Science at Boston University and the director of the center for Reliable Information System and Cyber Security.
-He is also a Fellow of the International Association for Cryptologic Research and an associate editor of the Journal of Cryptology and Information and Computation.
+margin: 5px"} **Bio:** Ran Canetti is the Wang professor of Computer Science at Boston University and the director of the center for Reliable Information System and Cyber Security.
+He is a Fellow of the Association for Computing Machinery and the International Association for Cryptologic Research, and an incumbent of the RSA Award in Mathematics.
 Canetti graduated from the Weizmann Institute of Science, was a researcher at IBM Watson Research Center, a research scientist at MIT and a professor at Tel Aviv University.
-Canetti’s research interests span multiple aspects of cryptography and information security, with emphasis on the design, analysis and use of cryptographic protocols.
+Canetti’s research interests lie primarily in  cryptography and information security, with emphasis on the design, analysis and use of cryptographic algorithms and protocols.
+Recently he has been studying ways for the co-design of algorithms, law, and policy so as to provide sound foundations for society in the information age.

 <BR>
 <BR>